 Shopping for Vintage Postcards

 There's usually a stack or two of postcards to browse through in most antique stores or shows.
 For a dollar or two, you can find a little treasure to take home and add to your stash without going into debt.
-Nowadays, it might take $3-5 apiece to get a modest collection started, but that's still a very affordable price point.
+Nowadays, it might take $3 to $5 a piece to get a modest collection started, but that's still a very affordable price point.

 Santa or Halloween cards, however, are rarely available to the casual browser and are hardly ever available for a dollar or two.
-In antique shops and at shows, collectors can expect to pay $5-$100 or more for a Santa postcard.
+In antique shops and at shows, collectors can expect to pay $5 to $100 or more for a Santa postcard.
 Halloween cards are very rarely available at all, except online.
-For bargain cards, keep an eye out around Valentine's Day, St. Patrick's Day and Thanksgiving by digging through a basket here and there.
-Common birthday and photo view cards usually sell for $1-5 apiece as well.
+For bargain cards, keep an eye out around Valentine's Day, St. Patrick's Day, and Thanksgiving by digging through a basket here and there.
+Common birthday and photo view cards usually sell for $1 to $5 apiece as well.
 Attend a book and paper show, and you'll be wowed with all the possibilities in every category.